-Shannon's subsequent 30,000 kilometre journey around the world took her to unexpected places, from the bright lights of Manhattan, where she met skepticturned mindfulness advocate Dan Harris, who had a panic attack in front of millions of people live on Good Morning America, to the frontline of a humanitarian crisis in the Middle East, where she met a community of African refugees turning to mindfulness for severe post traumatic stress brought on by war, torture and homelessness.
+Shannon's subsequent 30,000 kilometre journey around the world took her from the bright lights of Manhattan, where she met skeptic- turned mindfulness advocate Dan Harris, to the front line of a humanitarian crisis in the Middle East, where she met a community of African refugees turning to mindfulness for severe post traumatic stress brought on by war, torture and homelessness.

-In this story, the best of investigative science journalism meets the most personal of storytelling as Shannon interweaves her journalistic diary with intimate stories of the people she meets along the way, and the unprecedented interviews she has with leading scientists including molecular biologist-turned Buddhist monk Matthieu Ricard, best-selling author Daniel Goleman, pioneering neuroscientist Richard Davidson, and the father of contemporary mindfulness, Jon Kabat-Zinn.
+The documentary features interviews with 18 leading scientists including molecular biologist-turned Buddhist monk Matthieu Ricard, best-selling author Daniel Goleman, pioneering neuroscientist Richard Davidson, and the father of contemporary mindfulness, Jon Kabat-Zinn.